 i.
 Click Safari in the top menu and then click Preferences.

 ii.
-In the window that appears, click the Advanced tab and then click on Show Develop menu.
+In the window that appears, click the Advanced tab and then click on the Show Develop menu.

 iv.
 Click on Safari and then click Reset Safari